 Citable filing context

-DOV's research view summarizes recent SEC filing context, starting with mda_quarterly from Apr 23, 2026.
+DOV's research view summarizes recent SEC filing context, starting with earnings from Jul 23, 2026.

 | Filed | Item | Context |